1. Academic Validation

 Abstract

 Mitogen-activated protein kinases (MAPKs) are part of an intracellular signaling machinery consisting of three known distinct pathways, each leading to activation of a different protein kinase: p38, ERK (extracellular signal-regulated kinase), or JNK (c-Jun N-terminal kinase).
 We investigated the role of the p38 MAPK pathway in the phenomenon of lung endotoxin "priming": incubation of perfused rat lungs with lipopolysaccharide (LPS) for 2 hours results in drastically enhanced cyclooxygenase-2-dependent and thromboxane synthase-dependent vasoconstriction and bronchoconstriction, including edema formation in response to a second inflammatory stimulus, such as arachidonic acid application.
 Two unrelated selective inhibitors of p38 (SB203580 and SC-68376) dose dependently suppressed the arachidonic acid-induced pulmonary artery pressor response, edema formation, and bronchoconstrictor response in both control lungs and lungs that underwent preceding endotoxin priming.
 In parallel, thromboxane, but not prostacyclin, released into the lung perfusate was dose dependently inhibited.
 Using immunohistochemical techniques in combination with quantitative microdensitometry, p38 was detected in nearly all cell types in control lungs, whereas the activated form p-p38 was only expressed in certain cell types, eg, bronchial epithelial cells, endothelial cells, alveolar macrophages, and vascular smooth muscle cells (SMC) of small vessels.
-In response to endotoxin, p-p38 expression was additionally observed in septal cells, bronchial SMC, and vascular SMC of larger pulmonary vessels and was increased in most other cell types including small-vessel SMC.
+In response to endotoxin, p-p38 expression was additionally observed in septal cells, bronchial SMC, and vascular SMC of larger pulmonary vessels and was increased in most Other cell types including small-vessel SMC.
 We conclude that both immunolocalization of p38 activity and pharmacologic interventions support a strong role of the p38 MAPK pathway in establishing an active cyclooxygenase-2/thromboxane synthase axis in vascular and bronchial SMC, with up-regulation of this signaling cascade occurring in LPS priming and being responsible for enhanced pulmonary artery pressor response, edema formation, and bronchoconstriction.
-Moreover, LPS induces or increases phosphorylation of p38 in other lung cell types.
+Moreover, LPS induces or increases phosphorylation of p38 in Other lung cell types.
 The physiologic consequences of these events remain to be established.

 Figures